 Getting ready to give the subcutaneous injection

-- Wipe the top of the medicine bottle with the alcohol wipe and leave to dry.
+- Wipe the top of the medicine bottle with the cleaning wipe and leave to dry

 Note: If you are using an auto injector or pen device, load it according to the instructions in the package and how you have been taught.

 Giving the subcutaneous injection

 - Holding the needle upwards, tap the syringe gently to move any air bubbles towards the needle